GWLab-UML/Protocols/Fieldwork/PIC Oyster Sampling Protocol.md

 - Orion + pH calibration buffers
 - Soft cooler with ice packs
 - 8x sterile 50mL falcon tubes (per site)
+- 4x 250mL amber nalgenes (per site)
 - Mesh bag
 ### B. Field
 When we are able to be onsite at the farm:
 1. Take salinity, pH, temperature, and DO water measurements using Orion
 2. Collect 4x 50mL water microbiome samples (Rep A)
 3. Collect another 4x 50mL water microbiome samples at a different spot (Rep B)
+4. Collect 200mL surface and 200mL subsurface (6-12" deep) chlorophyll a samples using amber nalgenes (Rep A)
+	- Keep bottle closed until submerged about elbow-deep, open the bottle to fill with water, recap while still under water at the same depth
+5. Collect another set of 200mL surface and 200mL subsurface chlorophyll a samples at a different spot using amber nalgenes (Rep B)
-4. Retrieve 35 farmed adult oysters from cages **Note**: we are not sampling chlorophyll a or juveniles at the farms
+6. Retrieve 35 farmed adult oysters from cages **Note**: we are not sampling juveniles at the farms

 ## Water sample processing
 *Wear a mask while working with microbiome samples to prevent contamination*